ChristianMct/helium-artifacts/README.md

 N_PARTIES = range(2, 11)
 N_REP = 10
 ```
-**Note**: we used `N_REP=1` to match the experiment grid in of the HElium experiment.
+**Note**: we used `N_REP=1` to match the experiment grid in of the Helium experiment.
 However, this is probably an overkill because of the
-small variance and the large gap between HElium and its baseline. `N_REP=1` is probably good enough for reproducing the results.
+small variance and the large gap between Helium and its baseline. `N_REP=1` is probably good enough for reproducing the results.